Heat Wave Safety

 Heat Wave SafetyBefore a Heat Wave

-• Listen to local weather forecasts and stay aware of upcoming temperature changes.
+• Listen to local weather forecasts and stay aware of upcoming temperature changes

-• Check the contents of your emergency disaster kit in case a power outage occurs.
+• Check the contents of your emergency disaster kit in case a power outage occurs

-• If you do not have air conditioning, choose places you could go to for relief from the heat during the warmest part of the day (schools, libraries, theaters, malls).
+• If you don’t have air conditioning, choose places you could go to for relief from the heat during the warmest part of the day (schools, libraries, theaters, malls, etc.)

-• Ensure that your animals’ needs for water and shade are met.
+• Ensure that your animals’ needs for water and shade are met

-What To Do During a Heat Wave
+During a Heat Wave

-• Never leave children or pets alone in enclosed vehicles.
+• Never leave children or pets alone in enclosed vehicles

-• Stay hydrated by drinking plenty of fluids even if you do not feel thirsty.
-Avoid drinks with caffeine or alcohol.
+• Stay hydrated by drinking plenty of fluids—even if you don’t feel thirsty.
+Avoid drinks with alcohol or caffeine.

 • Wear loose-fitting, lightweight, light-colored clothing.
-Avoid dark colors because they absorb the sun’s rays.
+Avoid dark colors that absorb sun.

-• Postpone outdoor games and activities.
+• Postpone outdoor games and activities

-• Take frequent breaks if you must work outdoors.
+• Take frequent breaks if you must work outdoors

-• Check on family, friends, and neighbors who do not have air conditioning, who spend much of their time alone or who are more likely to be affected by the heat.
+• Check on family, friends, and neighbors who do not have air conditioning, who spend much of their time alone, or who are more likely to be affected by the heat

-• Check on your animals frequently to ensure that they are not suffering from the heat.
+• Check on your animals frequently to ensure they’re not suffering

 Translate disclaimer